Jayden Higgins NFL Draft Scouting Report (Scouting Reports)

 Accomplishments:

-“Jayden Higgins is a big-framed wide receiver and fluid mover who can place pressure on defenders because of his route-running, tempo, and burst.”
+“Jayden Higgins is a big-framed wide receiver and fluid mover who can be a challenge for defenders to cover because of his route-running, tempo, and burst.”

 Strengths: